A renewed interest in the study of mediumistic phenomena

 A documented investigation of proxy sittings

 The 40 people who had provided the photos, besides not taking part in the sittings, were not aware of either the medium's identity or the date on which the sitting concerning their relative would be held.
-Of the two researchers, only Kelly, who had numbered the photos, knew the identity of the people in the photos, while Arcangel was unaware of this datum.
+Of the two researchers, only Emily Kelly, who had numbered the photos, knew the identity of the people in the photos, while Dianne Arcangel was unaware of this datum.
 The reports of the sittings, identified by the researchers based on the number assigned to each photo (unknown to the person who had provided it), were then made completely anonymous, and to each of the 40 subjects were sent six reports: that of the sitting dedicated to their deceased relative and five others, randomly chosen among those belonging to the same group of sex and age.
-The subjects were then asked to carefully read all the six reports given to them, assigning each of them a score from 0 to 10 on the basis of the correctness of the data contained in each report, if referring to their relatives.
-They also had to write a comment each of the reports, and explain why they had chosen the one to which they had assigned the highest score.
+The subjects were then asked to carefully read all six reports sent to them, assigning each of them a score from 0 to 10 on the basis of the correctness of the data contained in each report, if referring to their relatives.
+They also had to write a comment on each of the reports, and explain why they had chosen the one to which they had assigned the highest score.

 The researchers received 38 answers out of 40.
 In 14 cases out of 38 the report to which the highest score was assigned corresponded to the deceased person connected to that subject.
 In 7 other cases the deceased corresponded to the report to which the second highest score had been given.
 But the most interesting datum was that one of the mediums scored six targets out of six, because all the information relating to the six deceased assigned to him were recognized significantly correct by their relatives: he was therefore a medium able to operate even under control conditions.
 As for the consistency of the indications provided by the mediums, some examples can be considered meaningful.
 In one case the medium declared: «there’s something funny about black licorice...
 Like there’s a big joke about it, like, ooh, you like that?».
 According to the subject, his deceased son and his wife had joked about licorice frequently.
-In another sitting the medium said: «I feel like the hair I see here(in the photo) is gone, so I have to go with cancer or something that would take the hair away».
-And later: «her hair – at some point she’s kind of teasingit, she tried many colors.
+In another sitting the medium said: «I feel like the hair I see here (in the photo) is gone, so I have to go with cancer or something that would take the hair away».
+And later: «her hair – at some point she’s kind of teasing it, she tried many colors.
 I think she experimented with color a lot before her passing».
-The girl’s mother confirmed that she had died of cancer, had dyed her hair hot pink before her surgery, and had later shaved her head when her hair began falling out (her hair was normal-looking in the photo).
+The girl’s mother confirmed that she had died of cancer, had dyed her hair hot pink before her surgery, and had later shaved her head when her hair began falling out (in the photo the hair had its natural color).
 In another example, among many other details the subject commented especially on the statement: «I don't know why they keep that clock if they are not going to make it work.
 What’s the point in having a clock that isn’t running?» And in fact the wife of the deceased did laugh (and cry) over this, because a grandfather clock that her husband had kept wound had not been wound since his death.

 Spiritualism